Marklogic-retired/marklogic-data-hub/_pages/tutorial/3x/wrapping-up.md

 A finished version of this tutorial is available here: [Finished Online Shopping Hub Example](https://github.com/marklogic-community/marklogic-data-hub/tree/develop/examples/online-store){:target="_blank"}

+## Uninstalling QuickStart

+You can uninstall QuickStart by clicking Settings in the top navigation and then Uninstall Hub on the page that appears.

 ## Next Steps

 There are more resources available to help you on your MarkLogic Data Hub journey: